Arrival Time + Late Seating

 Food + Beverage

-With the exception of bottled water, food and beverages are not permitted in any venue except the Browning Cinema.
-Items purchased from the concessions booth, including soda, popcorn, and candy, may be brought into the cinema.
-A variety of snacks and drinks may be sold in the lobby before performances and during intermission.
+Items purchased from the Vox Cafe, including soda, popcorn, and candy, may be brought into the Browning Cinema.
+A variety of snacks and drinks may be sold before performances and during intermission.
+Food is not permitted in any venue except the cinema at this time.

 Lost or Stolen Items